SyncfusionExamples/WPF-menuadv-getting-started-sample/README.md

-# WPF MenuAdv Getting Started Sample
+# WPF MenuAdv - Getting Started Sample
-This sample provides a simple and effective introduction to the Syncfusion WPF MenuAdv control, helping developers quickly understand how to integrate and use it within a WPF application.
 MenuAdv is a powerful and flexible menu control that extends standard WPF menu functionality with richer styling options, improved layout customization, and seamless support for hierarchical menu structures.
+This repository provides a getting started sample for the Syncfusion WPF MenuAdv control.
+It demonstrates how to create a basic menu, add menu items, and integrate MenuAdv into a WPF application using XAML.

+The sample is intended to help developers quickly understand the structure, usage, and basic configuration of the MenuAdv control.

 ## Overview
-This sample provides a simple and effective example to help developers get started with the Syncfusion WPF MenuAdv control.
-MenuAdv is a powerful and customizable menu control designed for WPF applications, offering enhanced styling, layout options, and support for hierarchical menu structures.

-## Features
-- Easy integration into WPF applications.
-- Support for hierarchical menu structures.
+The Syncfusion WPF MenuAdv control is a feature‑rich menu component that supports:
+- Hierarchical menus
+- Keyboard and mouse interactions
+- Themes and styling
-- Customizable appearance using styles and templates.
+- Data binding and command support

-- Event handling for menu item interactions.
+This sample focuses on the fundamentals, making it ideal for first‑time users.

 ## What This Sample Demonstrates
-- How to integrate the MenuAdv control into a WPF project.
+- Creating a MenuAdv control in XAML
-- Configure properties and define menu items using XAML.
+- Adding menu items and sub‑menu items
+- Assigning headers and commands
+- Integrating MenuAdv into a WPF window or layout
+- Understanding the basic structure of MenuAdv menus
 - Handle menu item click events.
-- Customize appearance to match your application's theme.

 ## Reference
 For more details, refer to the official documentation: https://help.syncfusion.com/wpf/menu/getting-started